A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 In the full framework, you’ll learn:

-- what emerging research suggests AI use may be doing to developing brains
+- What the emerging research suggests AI is doing to developing brains

 - how to model strong AI use so your child copies the right behaviors